Days of Action

 The act of reading with a child is a loving one.
 When a child is read to, it allows them to learn about the world, expand their vocabulary, build their brain, and most importantly, allows them to feel loved.

-Participating Child Care Centers in Davidson, Montgomery and Williamson counties were specially selected based on several important factors.
+Participating Child Care Centers are in Davidson, Dickson, Montgomery and Williamson counties and were specially selected based on several important factors.
 In certain zip codes, less than 50% of children who are eligible are enrolled in Imagination Library AND the average median income is less than $50,000 annually.
 We know that families living below this threshold often struggle to afford the basics.

 coming together for our community